alexmushi/Australiapp/README.md

 The backend runs on http://localhost:3000 and the frontend on http://localhost:5173 by default.

 NOTE: I added the functionality to add more users but commented it all because the website is only used by myself.
-If you wish to use the deployed version as well, contact me.